OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Class files *.dex
 - Native libraries (*.so)

-The following sample implementation from the Android Cracking Blog <sup>[1]</sup> calculates a CRC over classes.dex and compares is with the expected value.
+The following [sample implementation from the Android Cracking Blog](http://androidcracking.blogspot.sg/2011/06/anti-tampering-with-crc-check.html) calculates a CRC over classes.dex and compares is with the expected value.

 ```java